budnyjj/mylog_android/README.md

 # Rationale

-During the years of Android development I've defined a list of requirements that a good Android logger must meet:
+During the years of Android development I've defined a list of requirements that a good Android logger must meet (ordered by importance):
- - allow to format messages like
+1. Allow to format messages like
    ```
-<app process tag>: [<class tag>] <message that typically starts from function name>
+   <date> <pid> <tid> <log-level> <app process tag>: [<class tag>] <message that typically starts from function name>
    ```
- - be as fast as possible, i.e. don't make slow operations like default Date formatting for each log record or use global locks
+2. Be simple enough to do not appear as a new source of mistakes like message reordering, etc.
+3. Don't affect app performance in Release mode.
+4. Work reasonably fast in Debug mode, i.e. don't perform repetitive slow operations.
+5. Do not bring any new dependencies or resources into project.

+This is my attempt to implement a logger that meets these requirements.

+# TODO

+ - add additional stream output
+ - add unit and instrumentation tests
+ - publish to Maven